hangeza/indi-rpi-radiotelescope/README.md

 # indi-rpi-radiotelescope

-This is a Instrument-Neutral-Device-Interface (INDI) driver intended to run on Raspberry Pi and providing all functionality of a Az/Alt mount by interacting with SSI-based positional encoders via SPI interface and controlling GPIO pins for motor controls and digital inputs/outputs.
-This driver is developed for a dedicated DIY mount for a 3m radio telescope.
+This is a Instrument-Neutral-Device-Interface (INDI) driver intended to run on a Raspberry Pi and providing all functionality of an Az/Alt mount by interacting with SSI-based rotational encoders via SPI interface and controlling GPIO pins for motor controls and digital inputs/outputs.
+This driver is developed for a dedicated DIY mount of a 3m radio telescope.

 Overview of features:
 - decode SSI-interface based absolute rotary encoders via SPI buses 0 and 1 (main and auxiliary)